Vaishnokmr/Restaurant-Rating-Prediction/README.md

 * Domain : E-commerce

 ## Overview
-This is a Flask web app which predicts your car selling price.
+This is a Django web app which predicts your car selling price.